sixeyed/docker-windows-workshop/slides/sections/swarm-services.md

 Production swarm clusters typically have 3 manager nodes for high availability, and as many worker nodes as you need for your workloads.

 One swarm can be a cluster of hundreds of worker nodes, and you manage your services in exactly the same way for any size of swarm.
+You can even mix Linux and Windows, Intel and ARM processors in the same swarm.

 Docker takes care of service levels, so if a server goes down and takes containers with it, Docker spins up replacements on other nodes.